scitran/client/Lookup.md

 When you know about the metadata of a specific container or file, you can retrieve it using scitran.lookup.
 This methods is similar to the Unix 'ls' command; or, if you prefer, to the Windows 'dir' command.

+The methods **find** and **findFirst** are useful if you would like to select a session or acquisition from a project.

 See the script **s_stLookup** for examples.

 ## Lookup
 To retrieve metadata about a group, project, session, acquisition or gear use **scitran.lookup**.
 The method takes a string as input and returns the metadata object.
 The string describes the location of the metadata in the hierarchy